 For any location and all conditions.
 Universal nylon plush material for durability and versatility.
 Optimal balance of grip/glide/weight/durability.
-New tip connector with extended TPU tip...
+The stiff material of the ALPINIST+ tip...

 ALPINIST+ UNIVERSAL Climbing Skins

 For any location and all conditions.
 Universal nylon plush material for durability and versatility.
 Optimal balance of grip/glide/weight/durability.
-New tip connector with extended TPU tip...$209.00 Shop ALPINIST+ UNIVERSAL Climbing Skins
+The stiff material of the ALPINIST+ tip...$209.00 Shop ALPINIST+ UNIVERSAL Climbing Skins

 After a day of ski touring, hang the skins to dry.
 Leaving them to soak overnight in the back of your pack doesn’t help the cause either.
 Make sure to dry them out in an area where there isn’t dust, pet hair or other detritus floating around, e.g., don’t leave them to dry overnight in your woodworker studio.